 Shane Stanford’s criminal record is pictured below.
 It includes Assault, Assaulting a Peace Officer, Obstructing a Peace Officer, and two counts of breach of his previous bail conditions.
 Still, the courts set him free again.

 Criminals laugh at courts as people die.
 It’s true.
 Another liberal judge granted a violent offender bail and he committed murder

 Look at the case of Khouri Green and see his criminal record.
 Judges kept releasing him over and over again until he was finally, and predictably so, charged with murder.
 BC’s liberal judges regularly grant bail to drug dealers, gang members and multiple time offenders.

 The first priority of a judge in making a bail decision must be to protect the public

 Understanding Entitlement To Bail

 Bail is a privilege that may be extended to an accused as the accused awaits trial.
-The basis in law for bail is that the accused has not yet been found guilty of any crime, and therefore, should not be required to sacrifice his/her freedom.
+The basis in law for bail is that the accused has not yet been found guilty of any crime.
+Therefore, they should not be required to sacrifice their freedom.

 In BC an accused is entitled to bail under a three part test.
 For bail to be denied, Crown must show why the detention of the accused in necessary:

-- in order to ensure that the accused will attend court
+- to ensure that the accused will attend court

 - in order to maintain confidence in the administration of justice